Function-Based Modular Solution Architecture with Incremental Licensing

 The Suite’s fundamental component and basic standalone product option is DeviceLock® Core.
 It enforces fine-grained contextual controls over data access and transfer operations locally on the protected computer.
 These include user access to peripheral devices and ports, document printing, clipboard copy/paste operations, screenshot capturing, media format and eject operations, File Type Detection access controls, as well as synchronizations with locally connected mobile devices.
 It is important that DeviceLock Core includes the framework for all central management and administration components of the entire Suite, and therefore must be used in any Suite installation.

 Another Suite’s component called NetworkLock™ is an optional add-on module which can be used together with DeviceLock Core to extend the Suite’s security functions with contextual controls over network communications of protected computers through often risky applications and protocols.
-These include popular email platforms, webmails, Instant Messengers (IMs), cloud-based file storage, social media, web access, local network shares, torrent P2P file sharing, as well as FTP and Telnet protocols.
+These include popular email platforms, webmails, Instant Messengers (IMs), cloud-based file storage, social media, web access, web search engines, local network shares, torrent P2P file sharing, as well as FTP and Telnet protocols.

 The third functional component – ContentLock™, which is also an optional add-on to DeviceLock Core, performs content inspection and filtering of files and other data objects used on or transferred from the protected computer.
 For local access and transfer operations, data objects are supplied for analysis to ContentLock by DeviceLock Core, while NetworkLock provides files, messages, IM sessions, web form interactions, and other data extracted from network communications to ContentLock.